 Mobile Outreach and Prevention Services (MOPS): Mobile Outreach and Prevention Service is a collaboration between Mendocino County Behavioral Health and Recovery Services and the Mendocino County Sheriff's Office focusing on outreach to individuals at risk of going into mental health crisis in outlying target areas of the county.
 These areas are remote, with long distances to emergency rooms and crisis services.
 The team connects with clients in their neighborhoods and on the street to local and larger area resources prior to meeting 5150 criteria, thereby reducing the duration of untreated mental illness, and dependency on emergency room services.
 The targeted outreach areas are North County, South Coast, and Anderson Valley.
-The program consists of three teams that include a Rehabilitation Specialist and a Sheriff Services Technician.
+The program consists of teams that include a Rehabilitation Specialist that partners with the Mendocino County Sheriff's Office to respond to field based behavioral health calls and referrals.
 Each team travels to the various communities in these outlying areas and meet with referred individuals that have been identified as in need of urgent services.
-Mobile Outreach also includes in-reach to the jail.

-Status of MHSA Funding: Program funded in part through Investment in Mental Health Wellness Grant, Intergovernmental Transfer Grant funding, and Whole Person Care project.
-Program funded, in part, for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.
+Status of MHSA Funding: Program funded in part through Intergovernmental Transfer Grant funding, and Whole Person Care project.
+Program funded, in part, for the entirety of the MHSA Three Year Plan, Fiscal Years 20-21 through 22-23.

-- 1. Population Served: Adults over 18, in the identified targeted areas that are experiencing mental health symptoms and referred by a health provider, law enforcement, specialty mental health provider, community member, or themselves for urgent intervention.
-This program will serve at least 75 clients per year.
+1. Population Served: Adults over 18, in the identified targeted areas that are experiencing mental health symptoms and referred by a health

+- provider, law enforcement, specialty mental health provider, community member, or themselves for urgent intervention.
+This program will aim to serve at least 50 clients per year.
 This program will serve Transition Age Youth, Adults, and Older Adults. - 2.
 Services Provided: Outreach, engagement, linkage, and rehabilitation services to those with mental health symptoms toward the reduction of symptoms, connection with natural supports and local resources, and development of pro-social skills to reduce likelihood of going into a mental health crisis. - 3.
 Program Goals: Triage risk, assess immediate client needs, and link clients to appropriate resources in order to reduce dependence on law enforcement as a primary response to those in mental health crisis in remote locations.
 Improve utilization of local and preventative resources to address mental health needs before they develop into a crisis.
 Refer clients to appropriate levels of care needed to overcome mental health challenges. - 4.
-Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
+Program Evaluation Methods: The program staff conduct evaluation activities that meet the PEI requirements.
 Data includes demographic information, program referral source, linkage to needed services, and the number of clients that followed through with referrals.

 Jail Discharge Linkage and Referral Services: Facilitation of referrals to appropriate mental health and/or co-occurring services coordinated by a Jail Discharge Planner, to ensure that individuals with mental health and/or co-occurring issues leaving the jail are referred to appropriate behavioral health services.
-Due to staffing challenges, this program was not implemented in Fiscal Year 17-18.

-Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 17-18 through 19-20.
+Status of MHSA Funding: Program funded for the entirety of the MHSA Three Year Plan, Fiscal Years 20-21 through 22-23.